survivalizeed/LWM-Trainer/README.md

 If you wan't to attach your program to a x86 process you have to compile in x86.
 If you wan't to attach your program to a x64 process you have to compile in x64.

-If you are using visual studio you have to put the following _CRT_SECURE_NO_WARNINGS under C/C++ -> Preprocessor -> Preprocessor definitions
+If you are using Visual Studio you have to put the following _CRT_SECURE_NO_WARNINGS under C/C++ -> Preprocessor -> Preprocessor definitions